-We are currently reviewing our contract to provide British Sign Language Interpreting Services (BSL) and Deafblind Communicator Guide services to GP practices in Leeds.
+We have reviewed our contract to provide British Sign Language Interpreting Services (BSL) and Deafblind Communicator Guide services to GP practices in Leeds.

 Brief description of the project

 NHS Leeds CCG pays for a BSL and Deafblind Communicator Guide service to support people who are deaf, hard of hearing and deafblind to access primary care services in Leeds.
-The existing contract will end in March 2020 and we want to review the current service and use feedback from the deaf, hard of hearing and deafblind community to improve the service.
+The existing contract will be coming to an end in 2020 and we want to review the current service.
+To achieve this, we will use feedback from the deaf, hard of hearing and deafblind community to improve the service.

-We will review existing feedback about our services and share this with people from the deaf, hard of hearing and deafblind community.
-We will ask people if our understanding of the needs and preferences of this community are correct and ask for help to identify any gaps in our knowledge.
+We took existing feedback about our services and shared this with people from the deaf, hard of hearing and deafblind community.
+We asked if our understanding of the needs and preferences of this community were correct and asked people to identify any gaps in our knowledge.